Purpose of privacy notice

 END OF PRIVACY NOTICE

-Chinese Medicine Bristol is now able to offer help with any physical or mental/emotional health issues to anyone wanting treatment, while continuing to apply a strict protocol to protect everyone who visits from viral spread.
+Chinese Medicine Bristol offers help with any physical or mental/emotional health issues to anyone wanting treatment, while continuing to apply a strict protocol to protect everyone who visits from viral spread.
 Appointments are available at Gloucester Rd and the Brightwell, not yet at St George.